-MADELINE’S MADELINE, a film written and directed by VCFA MFA in Film faculty member Josephine Decker, will world premiere at the Sundance Film Festival, January 18th-28th, 2018.
+MADELINE’S MADELINE, a film written and directed by VCFA MFA in Film faculty member Josephine Decker, made its world premiere at the Sundance Film Festival, January 18th-28th, 2018.
 MADELINE’S MADELINE was selected in the NEXT category, which Sundance distinguishes as, “Pure, bold works distinguished by an innovative, forward-thinking approach to storytelling… Digital technology paired with unfettered creativity promises that the films in this section will shape a “greater” next wave in American cinema.”

 Synopsis: Madeline got the part!
 She’s going to play the lead in a theater piece!
 Except the lead wears sweatpants like Madeline’s.
 And has a cat like Madeline’s.
 And is holding a steaming hot iron next to her mother’s face – like Madeline is.